-A second example of the focus on dialog is the expansion of the institutional research office, formerly led by a director, to the Division of Research, Planning and Institutional Effectiveness (RPIE) supervised by a Dean.
-(I.B-3: http://www.gavilan.edu/about/research/index.php) This division continues to evolve but is the hub of data resources on student outcomes, institutional effectiveness, and the college schedule, and is driving departmental conversations about student success.
-Resources have been allocated and data tools, such as GavDATA (I.B-4 http://gavilan.higheredprofiles.com/#!/login) have been developed to aid in the dialog throughout all stakeholder groups (I.B-5, I.B-6).
+A second example of the focus on dialog is the expansion of the institutional research office, formerly led by a director, to the Division of Research, Planning and Institutional Effectiveness (RPIE) supervised by a Dean (I.B-3).
+This division continues to evolve but is the hub of data resources on student outcomes, institutional effectiveness, the college schedule, and is

 Since the last comprehensive visit, several established committees and within the shared governance structure have added student learning outcomes and student equity as stated objectives of their committees' goals.
-These include the Equity Committee, which states one of its purposes as "To raise awareness of cultural competency, spectrum of diversity and the imperative of equity in our college community" (I.B-7 https://www.gavilan.edu/staff/equity/index.php).
-The Institutional Effectiveness Committee last updated its bylaws with a statement on SLOs: "The IEC reviews program self-study reports to ensure all programs include Student learning Outcomes including assessment of those outcomes" (I.B-8).
-The Learning Council, in its mission, makes clear the emphasis on equity and its relationship to student success: "Learning Council is an advisory group committed to the development, promotion, and advancement of a student success agenda for prospective and enrolled students at Gavilan College" (I.B-9)
+These include the Equity Committee, which states one of its purposes as "To raise awareness of cultural competency, spectrum of diversity and the imperative of equity in our college community" (I.B-7).
+The Institutional Effectiveness Committee (IEC) last updated its bylaws with a statement on SLOs: "The IEC reviews program self-study reports to ensure all programs include Student Learning Outcomes including assessment of those outcomes" (I.B-8).
+The Learning Council, in its mission, makes clear the emphasis on equity and its relationship to student success: "Learning Council is an advisory group committed to the development, promotion, and advancement of a student success agenda for prospective and enrolled students at Gavilan College" (I.B-9).